Sherthej/Audio-and-Image-Emotion-Detection/README.md

 •	• Not robust to poor lighting, occlusions, or high-noise audio 📄 License
 This project is intended for educational and research purposes only.
 If you use it, please give credit to the developers and mention this repo.
-👨‍💻 Author
-Developed by [Your Name]
-Email: your.email@example.com
-Institution: [Your College or Organization]

 🔗 References
 •	• OpenAI Whisper
 •	• FER2013 Facial Emotion Dataset